MDNDDD/GraphHET/README.md

-# RucGraph - a fast graph database system on CPU/GPU platforms
+# GraphHET - a fast graph database system on CPU/GPU platforms

-RucGraph is a lightweight graph database system that uses both CPUs and GPUs to efficiently perform graph analyses, such as Shortest Path, PageRank, Community Detection etc.
+GraphHET is a lightweight graph database system that uses both CPUs and GPUs to efficiently perform graph analyses, such as Shortest Path, PageRank, Community Detection etc.

-- "Ruc" is the abbreviation of "[Renmin University of China](https://www.ruc.edu.cn/)".

-- RucGraph works efficiently on large graphs with billions of vertices and edges.
-In particular, on [LDBC Graphalytics Benchmarks](https://ldbcouncil.org/benchmarks/graphalytics/), RucGraph is <b>10 times faster than [neo4j](https://neo4j.com) on CPUs</b>, and <b>50 times faster than  [neo4j](https://neo4j.com) on GPUs</b>.
+- GraphHET works efficiently on large graphs with billions of vertices and edges.
+In particular, on [LDBC Graphalytics Benchmarks](https://ldbcouncil.org/benchmarks/graphalytics/), GraphHET is <b>10 times faster than [neo4j](https://neo4j.com) on CPUs</b>, and <b>50 times faster than  [neo4j](https://neo4j.com) on GPUs</b>.

 ## Graph data structures & algorithms

-RucGraph is now using [Adjacency Lists](https://www.geeksforgeeks.org/adjacency-list-meaning-definition-in-dsa/) to store graphs in CPU memory, and using [Sparse Matrix Representations](https://www.geeksforgeeks.org/sparse-matrix-representations-set-3-csr/) (CSRs), GPU Packed Memory Array (GPMA) to store graphs in GPU memory.
+GraphHET is now using [Adjacency Lists](https://www.geeksforgeeks.org/adjacency-list-meaning-definition-in-dsa/) to store graphs in CPU memory, and using [Sparse Matrix Representations](https://www.geeksforgeeks.org/sparse-matrix-representations-set-3-csr/) (CSRs), GPU Packed Memory Array (GPMA) to store graphs in GPU memory.

 We have implemented 5 graph analysis algorithms on both CPUs and GPUs to date: Breadth-First Search (BFS), PageRank (PR), Weakly Connected Components (WCC), Community Detection using Label Propagation (CDLP), Single-Source Shortest Paths (SSSP).
 The pseudo codes of these algorithms can be found in the end of [the LDBC Graphalytics Benchmark handbook](https://arxiv.org/pdf/2011.15028).
 Nevertheless, our implementations are optimized for parallel computation, and may be considerably different from these pseudo codes.